Frownland (film)

-Frownland is a 2007 American independent film written and directed by Ronald Bronstein.
+Frownland is a 2007 American independent film written, directed, and edited by Ronald Bronstein in his directorial debut.
 It stars Dore Mann as Keith, a self-described "troll", who sweats and stutters his way through his job as a door-to-door salesman, dubiously selling coupons to assist people affected by multiple sclerosis.
 The film is populated by a cast of characters as dysfunctional and full of neuroses as Keith.
 The title comes from the song "Frownland" off the album Trout Mask Replica, by Captain Beefheart (who suffered from multiple sclerosis).

 It premiered at South by Southwest in 2007, where it won the Special Jury Prize, and was self-distributed in New York City on March 7, 2008.

 Plot summary

-The story centers on Keith (Dore Mann), a socially challenged yet self-aware and lonely young man in his late 20s, to get through his days and nights.
-He is a chain-smoker, a shabby dresser, sleeps in the kitchen of his cramped 2 room New York apartment, and makes his living as a door-to-door salesman for dubious coupon booklets.
-His girlfriend, Laura (Mary Wall), arrives sobbing at his tiny room, sleeps with her face to the wall, sticks him with a push-pin.
-His flatmate, Charles (Paul Grimstad), agrees to pay the electric bill but doesn't, and verbally abuses him.
-His "friend" Sandy (David Sandholm) doesn't want Keith to visit and once tricks him into leaving and the other time forces him to.
+The story centers on Keith (Dore Mann), a socially challenged yet self-aware young man in his late 20s, trying to get through life.
+He is a chain-smoker, a shabby dresser, sleeps in the kitchen of his cramped two-room New York apartment, and makes his living as a door-to-door salesman selling dubious coupon booklets.
+His girlfriend, Laura (Mary Wall), arrives sobbing to his tiny room, sleeps with her face to the wall, and sticks him with a push-pin.
+His flatmate, Charles (Paul Grimstad), agrees to pay the electric bill but doesn't, and verbally abuses Keith.
+His "friend," Sandy (David Sandholm), doesn't want Keith to visit, once tricking him into leaving and another time forcing him to.

-The film details Keith's ineptitude to the daily life in a span of a few days.
+The film details the ineptitude of Keith's daily life over the span of a few days.
 "It is full throttle all the way with insecurity, needfulness, loneliness, mistrust, desperation, self-hate, apology and despair."